 The museum features 10,000 square feet of state-of-the-art exhibit space, which showcases antique dollhouses dating back to 1742, miniature houses, room boxes, historical figures, snow villages, Bugatti Type 57SC coupes, fairy castles, among other awe-inspiring miniatures from many captivating exhibits.

-The museum is open Tuesdays through Sundays from 9am to 4pm (closed Mondays).
-Admission is $14 for adults with reduced prices for seniors, students, kids, and military.
+The Mini Time Machine Museum of Miniature is open Tuesdays through Sundays from 9am to 4pm (closed Mondays).
+Admission is $15 for adults with reduced prices for seniors, students, kids, and the military.

-The main highlights are Silver Queen Collection Cameo, Weaving Studio Collection Cameo, Colonial Room Collection Cameo, and many other stunning collections.
+The main highlights are the Silver Queen Collection Cameo, Weaving Studio Collection Cameo, Colonial Room Collection Cameo, and more.

 Make sure to check out the Museum during HalloWEEn and Wee Winter Wonderland to encounter fantastic creatures.
 Before leaving, don’t forget to browse through the gift shop to take home a piece of miniature art with you.